ArtemkaKun/Chest/README.md

 For uploading backups to cloud storage it uses APIs (for example Google Drive API), but you also need to generate some additional files to perform this action (please, check the wiki for instructions).

-## What servers the Chest tool support?
+## What servers Chest tool support?
 - [x] Linux servers
 - [ ] Windows servers

-## What cloud storages the Chest tool suppport?
+## What cloud storages Chest tool suppport?
 - [x] Google Drive
 - [ ] Yandex Disk
 - [ ] Mega